AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

    This page is still under development.

-Parallel computing is what HPC is really all about: being able to use many CPUs at once.
+Parallel computing is what HPC is really all about: processing things on more than one CPU at once.
 By now, you should have read all of the previous tutorials.

 Parallel programming models